monibf/2D-GC/README.md

 ## Installation

+### Prerequisites

+For all operating systems the installers require that you have installed:

+- python3
+- pip3 (This is usually installed with python3)
+- git

+All the scripts will check that you have the required programs.
+The Windows installer is capable of downloading and installing python3 for you, however it is highly recommended that you install it yourself.

 **NOTE:** If you already have python3 installed, you may wish to setup a new environment before running the installer to avoid having all of GC2D's dependencies installed into your current environment.
 They will not be removed post installation.